William George Barker: Western Front 1916–1917

-Italian Front 1917–18
+Italian Front 1917–1918

-On 7 November 1917, 28 Squadron was transferred to Italy with Barker temporarily in command; most of the unit, including aircraft, traveled by train to Milan.
+On 7 November 1917, 28 Squadron was transferred to Italy with Barker temporarily in command; most of the unit, including aircraft, travelled by train to Milan.
 On 29 November he downed an Austrian Albatros D.III flown by Lt.
 Haertl of Jasta 1 near Pieve di Soligo.
-A Jasta 39 pilot was shot down and killed and a balloon of BK 10 destroyed on 3 December.
+A Jasta 39 pilot was shot down and killed and a balloon of BK 10 was destroyed on 3 December.

 One of his most successful, and also most controversial raids – fictionalized by Ernest Hemingway in the short story "The Snows of Kilimanjaro" – was on 25 December 1917.
 Catching the Germans off guard, he and Lt.
 Harold B. Hudson, his wingman, shot up the airfield of Fliegerabteilung (A) 204, setting fire to one hangar and damaging four German aircraft before dropping a placard wishing their opponents a "Happy Christmas."

 Lt.
 Lang of Jasta 1 was killed by Barker on 1 January 1918, and two balloons, two Albatros fighters (one flown by Feldwebel Karl Semmelrock of Flik 51J) and a pair of two-seaters fell to Barker during February.
 Awarded the Distinguished Service Order (DSO) in March, he also claimed three more Albatroses and an observation balloon.

 Owing to his tendency to ignore orders by flying many unofficial patrols, Barker was passed over when the post of Commanding Officer of 28 Squadron became vacant.
-Dissatisfied, he applied for a posting and joined 66 Squadron in April 1918, where he claimed a further 16 kills by mid-July.
+Dissatisfied, he applied for a posting and joined 66 Squadron in April 1918, where he claimed a further 16 victories by mid-July.